How To Paint Vintage Furniture And Cover A Chair Seat

 The Botanicals line is fairly new and Sara at the shop where I have a booth retails the paint.
 She hasn’t had a chance to try the latest formulation of the paint and she asked me to try it out.
 So I did.
 I’ll give you my opinion of the paint at the end of the post.

 I applied a coat of paint to the desk and let it dry overnight.
 The paint covered really well so I just gave the desk a light coat of paint the next day….mainly to cover areas I missed.
+I always use a good brush and paint with the grain.

 The desk had dings and chipped off wood so of course I distressed the paint.
 No way was the desk ever going to look perfect anyway.
 I’m very impatient and I decided to wet sand.
 At the Haven Blog Conference in August the 3M vendor was handing out samples of their new 3M flexible sandpaper so I gave it a try.
 I love it.
 It doesn’t tear and I can bend it or roll it or whatever.